-For more information and advice on payment methods available please visit Pay Your Way (Payments Council).
+For more information and advice on payment methods visit Money Advice Service or your bank.

 Paying by Card

 Contactless cards are now available.
-This means you can simpy present your contactless payment card at a till and hold your card over an electronic reader to pay for your items.
+This means you can simply present your contactless payment card at a till and hold your card over an electronic reader to pay for your items.
 You do not need to use a PIN number or sign your signature.
-You can pay contactlessly for goods under £30 and use your card to do so up to 3 times a day.
+You can make a contactless payment for goods up to £45 and use your card to do so up to 3 times a day.
 This is to help protect you from fraud.
 You should always keep a hold of your contactless card when paying for items and remember to check the amount you are paying.

 Chip and signature cards can be provided to anyone who has difficulty entering their PIN – this may be due to dexterity issues, visual impairment, memory problems or mobility issues that make it hard to use a PIN terminal.
 You can request a Chip and Signature card from your bank.